alonakonst/alonakonst.github.io/index.markdown

 ## **Introduction**
 Between 2014 and 2022, Brazil experienced dramatic political shifts.
-This project investigates how geography, development, and demographics shaped the race between left- and right-wing ideologies during presidential elections.
+Our story is about how geography, development, and demographics shaped the race between left- and right-wing ideologies during presidential elections.
 Using official voting data and socioeconomic indicators, we uncover patterns in city-level results across time and space.

 ## **Who Won in Each City and State?**
 The interactive map below shows Brazilian municipalities colored by the vote direction (left vs. right) in each election year.
 Use the selector to switch between 2014, 2018, and 2022.

-#### **City analysis**
 <iframe
   src="elections_br.html"
   width="100%"